Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > ## Size limitations for messages
 >
-> Throughout MPI, the number of elements in a message is defined using an integer: `int count`.
-In most 64-bit Linux
+> In the API for MPI, the function argument which says how many elements of data are being communicated is an integer:
-> systems, `int`'s are usually 32-bit and so the biggest number that `count` can be is `2^31 - 1 = 2,147,483,647`.
-If
+> `int count`.
+In most 64-bit Linux systems, `int`'s are usually 32-bit and so the biggest number you can pass to
-> an array exceeds this number of elements, then it cant be easily communicated because of this limitation.
-At least
+> `count` is `2^31 - 1 = 2,147,483,647`, or about 2 billion.
+Arrays which exceed this length can't be communicated
-> until "large count" support is added to the version/implementation of MPI you use (support is in the MPI 4.0
+> easily in versions of MPI older than MPI-4.0, when support for "large count" communications was added to the MPI
-> standard), there are two workarounds workarounds.
-These are to either send the array in smaller chunks, or to use a
+> standard.
+In older MPI versions, there are two workarounds to this limitation.
+The first is to communicate the large
-> derived type.
+> array in smaller, more manageable chunks.
+The other is to use derived types, to re-shape the data into a smaller
->
+> chunks.
 {: .callout}

 ## Working with multi-dimensional arrays

-Almost all scientific and computing problems nowadays require us to think with more than one dimensional data.
+Almost all scientific and computing problems nowadays require us to think in more than one dimension.
 Using multi-dimensional arrays, such for using matrices of tensors, or discretising something onto a 2D or 3D grid of points are fundamental parts for most scientific software.
 The additional dimension comes with additional complexity, not just in the code we write, but also in how data is communicated.